If you are working through a divorce, choose Crescent Appraisal Group, Inc. to provide a true value of the shared real estate asset.

 We know that divorce is never easy.
 There are countless decisions looming, including what happens to the shared residence.
 There are generally two choices when it comes to the shared residence - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would be wise to commission an appraisal of the joint real estate.

 Contact us if you require an appraisal for the purposes of a divorce or other allocation of assets.

-A divorce appraisal must have a well-established, expert appraisal document that can be supported during a trial.
-When you order an appraisal from Crescent Appraisal Group, Inc., you are assured the best in service with professional courtesy and well-supported conclusions.
-Working through the special challenges of a divorce situation is common territory for us.
+A divorce appraisal must have a well-established, authoritative value conclusion that can be supported in court.
+Crescent Appraisal Group, Inc. pledges to give you the very best in service with courtesy and the highest quality appraisal.
+We also know how to provide for the delicate needs of a divorce situation.

-Attorneys as well as accountants in Louisiana depend on our appraisals when calculating real property values for estates, divorces, or other disputes depending on a value opinion.
-We have a lot of expertise dealing with all the parties involved and are ready to assist with your needs.
-We provide appraisal documents that fulfill the requirements of the courts and various agencies.
+LA attorneys and accountants rely on our opinions when ascertaining what the real property is worth for estates, divorces, or other disputes where it is relevant.
+We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+We provide appraisal documents that meet the requirements of the courts and various agencies.

-As a legal professional working with a divorce, your case's evidence often necessitates an appraisal to establish market value for the residential real estate involved.
-Often the divorce date may not be the same as the date you purchased the appraisal.
-We're versed in the procedures and what is imperative to do a retrospective appraisal with an effective date and Market Value conclusion corresponding to the date of divorce.
-For each divorce appraisal we handle, we remain cognizant of the fact that they need to be handled prudently.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, guaranteeing you the utmost discretion.
+As a lawyer working with a divorce, your case's material facts often requires an appraisal to ascertain fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you ordered the appraisal.
+We're experienced with the methods and what is elementary to perform a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
+We handle many divorce appraisals (unfortunately) and we understand that they need to be handled with total professionalism.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.